markliu22/InsanelySimplePrivateMessaging/README.md

 No Servers: peer-to-peer communication - no data is processed or stored with third parties.

-Simple Setup: generate an identifier, tell your buddy.
+Simple Setup: generate an identifier, tell your friend.
 That's how he/she will recognize you and you can start chatting.

 Secure: end-to-end encryption assures your messages stay private.